dvanmosselbeen/dvm-docs/OS/GNU-Linux/Raspberrypi/raspberrypi.md

 As of writing this, August 2019, `Debian version 10` with the code name `Buster` is the current stable release.

-When I acquired the Raspberrypi Model 3B with a kit, I got a `Noobs` SD card of 16 GB and installed `Raspbian`.
+When I acquired the `Raspberrypi Model 3B` with a kit, I got a `Noobs` SD card of `16 GB` and installed `Raspbian`.
 At that time it was `Debian version 8` with code name `Jessie`.
 It isn't that wise to migrate a system by jumping over a release, but it is doable.

 There's not much to tell about this migration.
 Except that `apt-get` failed at some dependencies issues with `udev` and `systemd` (iirc).
-I had got a message on the end of the failing log that i should run `apt-get -f install`, which I did and didn't get any issues later on.
+I had got a message on the end of the failing log that I should run `apt-get -f install`, which I did and didn't get any issues later on.
 Or at least, didn't discovered anything wrong.
 Both `udev` and `systemd` packages are still installed, so all seems fine to me.

-To proceed the upgrade to the newer release, we should follow the instructions on the website of Raspberry or at Debian side, which i had found after my migration :-P  See here: https://www.raspberrypi.org/documentation/raspbian/updating.md
+To proceed the upgrade to the newer release, we should follow the instructions on the website of `Raspberry` or at `Debian` side, which I had found after my migration :-P  See here: <https://www.raspberrypi.org/documentation/raspbian/updating.md>

 What I recall from memory (wrote this document file after the migration), I ran these commands:

 Edit the `/etc/apt/sources.list` and replace every occurrence of `jessie` with `buster`.
 You can use the `sed -i "s/jessie/buster/" /etc/apt/sources.list` trick, but it's wise to open that file and edit by hand, so that you see what's currently in that file.
-After all, it's a Debian derivation.
+After all, it's a `Debian` derivation.
 So i have the following in the `/etc/apt/sources.list` file:

     deb http://mirrordirector.raspbian.org/raspbian/ buster main contrib non-free rpi
     # Uncomment line below then 'apt-get update' to enable 'apt-get source'
     #deb-src http://archive.raspbian.org/raspbian/ buster main contrib non-free rpi

-Raspberry has also made a dedicated `/etc/apt/sources.list.d/raspi.list` (which Debian doesn't have) and which needs to be edited too.
+Raspberry has also made a dedicated `/etc/apt/sources.list.d/raspi.list` (which `Debian` doesn't have) and which needs to be edited too.
 There you should also replace every occurrence of the word `jessie` to `buster`.
 Additionally, the word `staging` should be removed as this isn't available anymore.
 So the content of `/etc/apt/sources.list.d/raspi.list` should look like this

     deb http://archive.raspberrypi.org/debian/ buster main ui
     # Uncomment line below then 'apt-get update' to enable 'apt-get source'